 Need some writing tips?
 Read this next: How to write a damn good blog post.

 Create reactive content

 Can you create something similar for your business?
-I have a client in the fitness sector, and I’ve suggested they create a similar newsletter and share the best workout exercise videos for keeping fit at home - keeping the cabin fever at bay!
+I have a client in the fitness sector, and I’ve suggested they create a similar newsletter and share the best workout exercise videos for keeping fit at home - 'keep the cabin fever at bay!'

 The National Trust also trended on Twitter this week for their kindness - opening up a lot of their national parks for free for anyone who needs fresh air and a space to relax but can still uphold the social distancing measures implemented by the Government on Monday 16 March.

 P.S.
 I should now add that sadly they've had to close them.
 A large number of fools gathered at their open spaces and continued to walk side by side - they all may as well have held hands.
 They have since encouraged the public to continue using their free countryside and coastal parks and gardens but only if you live in the area already.

 Being a reactive brand who shares engaging content - not solely content about your brand/product, will help you stand out to audiences.

 We’re lucky to have access to such a vast online community - whether your business is active on LinkedIn, Facebook or Instagram - whatever the platform, keep that momentum going with your profiles.
 Inform your audience you’re still operating business as usual, and explain how you’re going to deliver your products or services remotely if possible.

 If you have access to a social scheduling tool such as Hootsuite or Buffer, use these to schedule your social media posts if you’re working remotely.
 Scheduling them all in one block can help your day stay productive, and you’ll find you have more time throughout the day to complete other tasks.